M66B/NetGuard/README.md

 * Translations to other languages are welcomed
 * You can translate online [here](https://crowdin.com/project/netguard/)
 * If your language is not listed, please send a message to marcel(plus)netguard(at)faircode(dot)eu

-Current translations:

-1. Arabic
-1. Simplified Chinese
-1. Czech
-1. Danish
-1. Dutch
-1. English
-1. French
-1. German
-1. Greek
-1. Hungarian
-1. Italian
-1. Japanese
-1. Korean
-1. Polish
-1. Portuguese/Brazilian
-1. Romanian
-1. Russian
-1. Slovak
-1. Spanish
-1. Turkish
-1. Ukrainian

-You can see the actual status of all translations [here](https://crowdin.com/project/netguard).
+* You can see the status of all translations [here](https://crowdin.com/project/netguard).

 Please note that you agree to the license below by contributing, including the copyright.